cultureamp/kaizen-design-system/.changeset/short-bears-train.md

 ---
-"@kaizen/components": patch
+"@kaizen/components": minor
 ---

-Fix to intercept keydown event for pasting content into the RTE's LinkModal
+Add onAferEnter callback to GenericModal and expose in InputEditModal, ContextModal, ConfirmationModal to allow for focus management after open.